MohammadReza-MohammadyTabar/MohammadReza-MohammadyTabar/README.md

 <!-- - 🔭 I’m currently working on ... -->
 <p align="center">
-- 🌱 I’m currently learning JavaScript and Nodejs and Reactjs</br>
+- 🌱 I’m currently a 3 years + backend developer at ofogh comapny</br>
 <!-- - 👯 I’m looking to collaborate on Backend </br> -->
-- 🤔 I’m looking for help with Fullstack</br>
+- 🤔 I’m looking for funs in tech</br>
 <!-- - 💬 Ask me about </br> -->
 </p>